huBioinfo/CytoCommunity/README.md

     conda env create -f environment.yml
     ```

+Or create a new conda environment using the environment_windows_gpu.yml file with the following commands:

+    ```bash
+    conda env create -f environment_windows_gpu.yml
+    ```

 Note that the command should be executed in the directory containing the environment.yml file.
 And if you use the .txt file, please convert it to the UTF-8 format.

 2. Install the diceR package (R has already been included in the requirements) with the following command: